shibleshakil/dynamic-language/README.md

-﻿# dynamic-language
+# dynamic-language: Laravel Localization Management Simplified!

-The Laravel package called "dynamic-language" makes localization management easier, by handling missing keys in language files.
-It smoothly generates language files for each added language making localization efforts more streamlined.
+The **dynamic-language** Laravel package simplifies localization management, making it effortless to handle missing keys in language files.
-Moreover it takes care of configuring locale settings ensuring seamless transitions between languages.
+It seamlessly generates language files for each newly added language, enhancing the efficiency of your localization efforts.
+Additionally, it takes care of configuring locale settings, ensuring smooth transitions between languages.
-Developers looking for well organized localization support, in their Laravel applications will find this package to be a valuable tool.
+Developers seeking well-organized localization support for their Laravel applications will find this package to be an invaluable tool.

-Installation
+## Installation

+To incorporate the **dynamic-language** package into your Laravel project, use Composer:

 ```
 composer require shibleshakil/dynamic-language
 ```

-add the ServiceProvider to the providers array in config/app.php
+Next, add the service provider to your config/app.php file:

 ```
 shibleshakil\DynamicLanguage\DynamicLanguageServiceProvider::class
 ```

-Copy the package config to your local config with the publish command:
+Copy the package config to your local config and migration file to your local migration directory with the publish command:

 ```
 php artisan vendor:publish --provider="shibleshakil\DynamicLanguage\DynamicLanguageServiceProvider" --tag="config"

 ```

-migrate the language table
+Finally, migrate the language table:

 ```
 php artisan migrate
 ```

-Description
+## Usage

-get the dafault local by calling
+Retrieve the default locale by calling:

 ```
 shibleshakil\DynamicLanguage\TranslationHelper::getDefaultLanguage()

 ```

-add new language file
+Add a new language file:

 ```
 shibleshakil\DynamicLanguage\TranslationHelper::addLanguageFile($lang)

 ```

-update language key value
+Update language key values:

 ```
 shibleshakil\DynamicLanguage\TranslationHelper::translateKey($key, $lang)
 ```

+Make your Laravel application's localization journey smoother with dynamic-language.

+## Contribution

+We welcome contributions from the community!
+Feel free to submit issues and pull requests to enhance this package.

+## License

+This package is open-source and distributed under the MIT License.